graven144p/VEO-GPTx/README.md

-VEO-GPTx is a personalized AI assistant designed to run directly in a Linux terminal, leveraging the OpenAI API for real-time interaction.
+VEO-GPTx is a personalized AI assistant designed to run directly in a Linux terminal, leveraging the ollama API for real-time interaction.
 It emphasizes **simplicity, speed, and flexibility**, making it ideal for developers, system administrators, and tech enthusiasts who want AI support without leaving the command line.

 ---